 Vinegar and rubbing alcohol Cleaner is a Antibacterial Disinfectant

-Vinegar is very acidic creating a hostile environment for bacteria making them inactive but not always killing the germs… There’s a lot of different thoughts on this.
+Vinegar is very strong acid creating a hostile environment for bacteria making them inactive but not always killing the germs… There’s a lot of different thoughts on this.
 We are all taught and know that there are good germ and bad germs but its not always easy to know when to kill germs and when to embrace them.

 FAQ